-ENG 393 Genre Studies: Drama.
+ENG 393 Advanced Genre Studies: Drama.
 3 cr.

-A study of the social and cultural aspects of dramatic literature from the classical era to the present.
+Students read and analyze the social and cultural aspects of dramatic literature from the classical era to the present.
 Includes Greek, Medieval, Elizabethan, French Renaissance, Romantic, and Modern selections.
-Cross-listed with THR 301.
+This course requires additional reading, writing, and research beyond what is required for ENG 293.
+Students may not earn credit for both ENG 393 and ENG 293.

-ENG 394 Genre Studies: Poetry.
+ENG 394 Advanced Genre Studies: Poetry.
 3 cr.